best-practice-and-impact/qa-of-code-guidance/book/code_documentation.md

 [Read the docs](https://readthedocs.org/) is a community-funded project that provides hosting for open source projects and is a great place to host any rendered documentation.

+### AI coding assistants

+You may have access to an AI coding assistant that you can ask to generate module and function documentation for you.
+AI assistants can be very effective and can save you a lot of time.
+If you use one, always check that the documentation it produces is correct, clear and concise and manage your expectation by providing well-defined, bounded requirements.
+Do not expect a coding assistant to document your entire application correctly with minimal intervention.